 Over the course of my career, I have often had to decide what metrics mattered to the executives in the enterprise where I was employed.
 What truly matters depends on the priorities and the size of the company, but there are a few recommendations that I have made repeatedly related to capturing informal learning and turning it into measurements that count.

-Create a teaching culture – and make it measurable!
+Creating a teaching culture and making it measurable

 An organization whose people are learning at the pace of change is going to be more successful, in a faster timeframe, than an organization that cannot keep up.
 With a continually changing marketplace, new products and cutting-edge technologies that drive productivity or sales, having up-to-date employees is critical to an organization’s success.

 To create such a learning organization, you have to build a teaching culture.
 A teaching culture is one that believes in recognizing and rewarding people for sharing how they achieve, what they know, how they learned it, and where they find information.
 An organization that fosters this culture will grow faster and make fewer mistakes than an organization that does not.